nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 In the aftermath of this conference I intensified my reading with the publications by [Kevin J. Gaston's](https://scholar.google.co.uk/citations?hl=en&user=np4zMp8AAAAJ&view_op=list_works&sortby=pubdate), [Vibelab's](https://vibe-lab.org/#meettheteam) and [Jordi Nofre's](https://novaresearch.unl.pt/en/persons/jordi-nofre) texts.

-***And then - it was all magic*** - [I got invited to SXSW](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/), met many like-minded people, and experienced many new 'click' moments.
+***And then - it was all magic*** - I reached out to Lutz and to Jordi, [I proudly travelled to SXSW](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/), met many like-minded people, and experienced many new 'click' moments.
 One statement from the panel by Lutz resonated with me — that due to rising temperatures, urban life will likely shift towards the evening and night, making the topic ever more crucial to address.
 Well - how more important can it all get?!

+*As 2024 goes on, with the help of my supervisors we could set-up a consortium on green soundproofing and start with the development of the 'Industry Network Smart City @ Night'.
+Several other ideas are in the pipeline and I'd be so happy to share and possibly get you reading this text on board :).*

-*As this blog post is getting a bit lengthy, let me continue with the concepts we came up with in the next one :) - Thanks for reading. btw - this is my first blogpost, yay :)*
+*Wow, this blog post is got a bit lengthy, let me continue with the concepts we came up with in the next one - Thanks for reading; btw - this is my first blogpost, yay*

 [^1]: Thanks to my sponsors allowing me to participate at SXSW - [Lutz and Vibelab](https://vibe-lab.org/#meettheteam) for the invitation and the ongoing inspiring discussions.
 And to [The German Center for Research and Innovation New York](https://www.dwih-newyork.org/en/event/vibelab-sxsw-2024/) for the financial support.
 [Link to the Panel Description](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/).